shun74/Barcode-Recognition/README.md

 # Barcode-Recognition
 Barcode Recognition (Pharmacode)

 This program can read the pharmacode.
 It can perform robust and fast detection even when multiple pharmacodes are in the picture.

+Best of my knowledge, this is the first public implemantation that can decode a pharmacode, as there no publicly available program.
+If anyone is familiar with barcode recognition algorithms, please help us improve the program.

 ## Environment
 - CMake 3.10